 CBD Yield Calculator

-The CBD Yield Calculator from extraktLAB is a useful tool for figuring out your total yield of your harvest and process using an E-140 or E-180 supercritical CO2 extractor with a 90%-95% recovery of cannabis and hemp oils.
+The CBD Yield Calculator from extraktLAB is a useful tool for figuring out your total yield of your harvest and process using an E-140 or E-180 supercritical CO2 extractor with a 90%-95% recovery of hemp oils.

 You can see how much you would yield in terms of crude oil, winterized crude oil, distillate, and isolate.
 As explained earlier, knowing what you can expect from your returns can help you make valuable decisions on how you want to process your material.